Trusted WordPress tutorials, when you need them most.

 thanks, WPBeginner!

-22. Natalie Proffitt says
+39. Natalie Proffitt

 Disabling the plugins has resolved the white screen on the front end but I’m still getting white screen on /wp-admin.
 Any ideas how to fix this as i can’t log in to the admin panel now

-23. Edwin Lynch says
+40. Edwin Lynch

 Great post.
-Naturally, if you are using a security plug (that rewrites your .htaccess file for example) you might want to keep a bare WordPress .htaccess file handy, too – and upload that to the root dir.
+Naturally, if you are using a security plug (that rewrites your .htaccess file for example) you might want to keep a bare Wordpress .htaccess file handy, too – and upload that to the root dir.
 You can get a copy of the standard .htaccess file from the root of any virgin WP install.
 Just keep it handy for lockouts generally… As you were.

 I held my breath longer than a deepsea diver as I followed your instructions.
 It requires a degree of confidence and trust.
 For others, my problem was a plug-in which froze on activation, before getting the white screen treatment.
 I followed teh instructions about looking for wp-content, then to deactivate plug-ins.
 However, I decided just to delete the last plug-in only, and that did the trick!
 Thanks for providing such a ‘saver’!